WurgBASH/nextjs-boilerplate/README.md

 # NEXTJS-BOILERPLATE

-🚀 Boilerplate and Starter for Next.js, SCSS and TypeScript ⚡️ Made with developer experience first: Next.js, TypeScript, ESLint, Prettier, Commitlint, VSCode, PostCSS, SCSS.
+🚀 Boilerplate and Starter for Next.js, SCSS and TypeScript

 ### Requirements